Tuesday 16 October 2018, 17:00 - 18:00 (followed by a drinks reception)

 Your data matters to us!

-To read over the University's Data Protection Policy, please click here.
+Please read over the University's Data Protection Policy (pdf).